lxhq/leetcode/README.md

 ### 6. For Problems about Sliding Window or Two Pointers
 * [Reference Discussion](https://leetcode.com/problems/find-all-anagrams-in-a-string/discuss/92007/sliding-window-algorithm-template-to-solve-all-the-leetcode-substring-search-problem)
 * Example: 438.
 Find All Anagrams in a String, 76.
 Minimum Window Substring, 3.
 Longest Substring Without Repeating Characters, 30.
 Substring with Concatenation of All Words, 159.
 Longest Substring with At Most Two Distinct Characters, 438.
 Find All Anagrams in a String

+### 7. For Problems about Binary Search
+* Sometimes we not only need to find a specific number in an array but also need to find the most right one or the most left one.
+* For the most right one case, besides testing if mid - 1 is satisfied every time, we can simply set end = mid every time when we find mid is satisifed.
+When the termination condition is arrived (start < end), end and start is pointing to the most right satisifed answer.
+* Example: 1011.
+Capacity To Ship Packages Within D Days